fintermobilityas/warp/README.md

 | Github Actions | linux-latest, windows-latest, macos-latest | Branch: develop ![warp](https://github.com/fintermobilityas/warp/workflows/Rust/badge.svg?branch=develop) |
 | Github Actions | linux-latest, windows-latest, macos-latest | Branch: master ![warp](https://github.com/fintermobilityas/warp/workflows/Rust/badge.svg?branch=master) |

+**This repository was forked from** [dgiagio/warp](https://github.com/dgiagio/warp) because the original author stopped maintaining the project.

 Warp lets you create self-contained single binary applications making it simpler and more ergonomic to deliver your application to your customers.
 A self-contained binary is specially convenient when the technology you use, such as Node.js, .NET Core, Java and others, contain many dependencies that must be shipped alongside your application.

 Warp is written in Rust and is supported on Linux, Windows and macOS.